Stari89/izi-crawler/README.md

 -   90% of problems is resolved by re-running the `npm install` command.
 -   The 90% of the remaining 10% of problems is resolved by deleting the `/src/client-mobile-v1/node_modules` folder and running `npm install` command again.
--   Contact the Principal Developer after you tried first two bullet points.
+-   Contact the Principal Developer only after you tried first two bullet points.

 ### Local Preview Build for Testing

 #### Android

 -   Make sure you have `.env` file with secrets in `/src/client-mobile-v1`.
-If not, the principal developer will supply you with one.
+If not, the Principal Peveloper will supply you with one.
 -   Install [Docker](https://www.docker.com/).
+-   In terminal, navigate to `/src` folder where the `docker-compose.yml` fole is located:
+    ```
+    cd ./src
+    ```
+-   Run the docker-compose command:
+    ```
+    docker-compose up -d
+    ```
--   In terminal, navigate to `/src/docker` folder and run `docker-compose up -d`.
-Open terminal of the Docker container, navigate (should be navigated correctly by default) to your react-native project and run: `eas build -p android --profile preview --local`
+-   Open terminal of the Docker container, navigate (should be navigated correctly by default) to your react-native project and run:
+    ```
+    eas build -p android --profile preview --local
+    ```
--   eas will prompt you for login credentials.
+-   eas-cli will prompt you for login credentials.
 Contact the Principal Developer.
 -   This will generate `*.apk` file which you can copy on your Android device and install.

 ##### Useful Docker commands